 Image Credit: Yeo Khee on Unsplash

 In Bukchon Hanok Village, you can find yourself transported back to the Joseon Dynasty.
 It is home to traditional houses called Hanok.
 Despite being an actual residential area, it has become a popular tourist spot.
-You can experience and immerse yourself in the Korean culture by visiting the cultural center, restaurants and teahouse.
+You can experience and immerse yourself in Korean culture by visiting the cultural center, restaurants, and teahouse.

 Image Credit: Crystal Jo on Unsplash

 How can we leave out the fact that you can rent a hanbok and explore the village?
 We promise that you will get that perfect shot, and not forget the experience and memories as if you are living in the Joseon era.
 For a more picturesque shot, capture the city center of Seoul as the backdrop to get the contrast between traditional and modern.